 On Wednesday 2nd June we attended early morning Mass in the cathedral at the altar of St. Stanislaus, Patron of Poland.
 This is a rare example of a European cathedral where there is a daily Latin (Extraordinary Form) Mass.
 This day marked the anniversary of Queen Elizabeth’s coronation in 1953 and also the anniversary of Pope John-Paul’s departure from Britain in 1982 after his glorious and successful visit.

-We were privileged to have one of our morning Masses was at the Church of St. Stanislaus. (see picture – left) It was here in 1079 that Bishop Stanislaus; 1072–1079) was beheaded and dismembered by order of King Bolesław.
+We were privileged to have one of our morning Masses was at the Church of St. Stanislaus. (see picture – above) It was here in 1079 that Bishop Stanislaus; 1072–1079) was beheaded and dismembered by order of King Bolesław.

 The cause of the conflict between bishop and king is complex and not entirely known, but it reached a boiling point when Stanislaus excommunicated the king.
 The king then accused the bishop of treason and had him brutally killed in this church.
 The violent story is remarkably similar to that of King Henry II and Bishop Thomas à Becket in Canterbury.
 Legend has it that the saint’s body was miraculously reassembled, which made an apt symbol of the restoration of Poland’s unity after its years of fragmentation.
 A martyr’s cult began immediately after his death; in 1088 his relics were moved to Wawel Cathedral where they remain today.
 A well outside the church is said to have sprung from the spot where Stanislaus was martyred (see photograph) and like many other pilgrims, we descended the steps to the well to drink its water.

 Stanisłaus was canonized by Pope Innocent IV in Assisi in 1253.
 He was the first native Polish saint and is still patron saint of Poland, Kraków, and some Polish dioceses.